arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/python-arduino-data-exchange/content.md

 ## Overview

-The container infrastructure provided by Arduino contains a pre-built Python image that you can use to run python applications on the Portenta X8.
+The container infrastructure provided by Arduino contains a pre-built Python® image that you can use to run Python® applications on the Portenta X8.
 In this tutorial we're going to build a container based on a provided one.
-While all the peripherals can be accessed from the iMX8 processor running the Linux environment, it can be useful to let the onboard microcontroller take care of certain peripheral handling and just exchange the required data between the microcontroller and the Python application.
+While all the peripherals can be accessed from the iMX8 processor running the Linux environment, it can be useful to let the onboard microcontroller take care of certain peripheral handling and just exchange the required data between the microcontroller and the Python® application.
 In this tutorial you will learn how to do that.
 If you haven't done so, read through the [foundations article](/tutorials/portenta-x8/x8-fundamentals) to understand the fundamental concepts of the X8 and the provided infrastructure.

 ## Goals